 Besides the actual benchmark test, we have also tested the graphics cards with actual video games, at the same video configuration and settings.
 While playing Counter-Strike: Global Offensive, GTX 1080 Ti had around 25 percent higher frame rate, around 20 percent higher on Fortnite, almost 30 percent on PUBG, and almost 40 percent on Witcher 3: The Wild Hunt.

 Both cards had a similar FPS while playing Minecraft, which reached a constant of 260 frames per second.
-However, you should note that a high frame rate is sometimes not noticed by the human eye.
+However, you should note that a high frame rate is sometimes not noticeable by the human eye.
 Some displays can’t even work on more than 60 or 120 frames per second.
 In that case, 250 frames per second don’t seem to be very important.

 What are the Similarities Between These Two Graphics Cards?